IBM/ai-data-workshop/monitor-model-with-openscale/hands-on-workshop/README.md

     ```

     <img src="/monitor-model-with-openscale/images/aif360-notebook-upload.png" width="700"/>
+7. Assign a name to the notebook.
+For example: `aif360-notebook` and click `Create` button

-7. Run all the cell in this notebook
+8. Run all the cell in this notebook